n-buckley/travel-tanzania/readme.md

 Then theres a 180 flip on hover.
 And an important property is for the front/back content divs `backface-visibility: hidden;` which hides whatever the back for the card is and `position: absolute` or the cards would be stacked on each other like normal html.
 Other styling doesn't really matter

-- [ ] I still need to write the back content but I dont want to rn
+- [ ] I still need to write the back content but I don't want to rn

 I'm tiring/getting burnt out with this project.
 Maybe its because i have no self regulation and I spent 10 hours on VS Code yesterday.